JeckyKukadiya/USDZARCamera/README.md

 # USDZARCamera

 A SwiftUI USDZ Object Scanner for Capturing Real Life Objects and transforming to USDZ file using Photogrametry.

-This is just a SPM wrapper based on the original [Apple Object Capture Sample Code](https://developer.apple.com/documentation/realitykit/guided-capture-sample)
+No need to export images and create models separately.

 ## Requirements